9 Best Nespresso Compatible Capsules (Great-Tasting Pods to Try)

 Nespresso capsules are more expensive than ground coffee for many reasons.
 You’re paying for the extra packaging, equipment, and manpower needed to produce single-serve pods of coffee.

-Nespresso compatible pods are more expensive than Keurig coffee pods because they use aluminum rather than plastic and employ a fancier packaging process that keeps the coffee fresher.
+Nespresso compatible pods are more expensive than Keurig coffee pods because they use aluminium rather than plastic and employ a fancier packaging process that keeps the coffee fresher.
 However, we think the extra cost, in this case, is worth it for a better-tasting coffee and a product you can recycle.

 Nespresso capsules are safe.
 Scientists have studied the difference between ground coffee and capsule coffee.
 They found that the coffee in Nespresso compatible pods is slightly higher in cobalt, chromium, tin, nickel, copper, zinc, and acrylamide, but not to the extent of impacting human health.